naclsn/tree-sitter-nasm/README.md

 * for NASM, not all kind of expressions are valid everywhere, here an expression is an expression (e.g. no critical expressions)
 * macro reserved token are always allowed (e.g. `%0`) same with `$` and `$$`
 * floating-points can be used event where NASM will syntactically reject them (and vice-versa for e.g. DT/DO/DY/DZ)
+* handling of e.g. struc and align standard macros (even though they are just macros)
 * the fact that `':'` is optional after a label makes it inherently ambigus:
 ```
 _start: